balena-io/balena-cli/doc/cli.markdown

 ## login

-Use this command to login to your resin.io account.
+Use this command to login to your balena account.

 This command will prompt you to login using the following login types: